ishita-sadhukhan/Telecom-Customer-Churn/README.md

 # Business Problem

-A teleommunication company (Telco Co.) has a churn problem as 24% of it's customers churned in the last period.
-Telco Co. has contracted with me on a project to build a predictive model that meets the following business requireents:
+A teleommunication company (Telco Co.) , who sells residential Voice and Internet services has a massive churn problem as 24% of it's customers churned in the last period.TelCo wants to deploy customer retention strategies by using a predictive model and has contracted with me that meets the following business requireents:

 * Find the best prediction model to classify customer churn risk
-* Model performance should do significantly better than no model
-* Deliverables should explain the relative influence that each predictor has on the overall model predictions
+* Explain the relative influence of each predictor on the model’s predictions
-* Deliverables should suggest potential solutions to reducing customer churn
+* Suggest potential approaches to reduce customer churn

 ## Executive Summary
 Telco Co. provided select, historical data on 7,043 customers including an indicator as to whether each customer churned.
 After analyzing and transforming the data, we optimized several classification models.
 Each model was trained on 70% of the historical data and then tested on remaining 30% test data.
 Gradient Boosting Model with **84% Recall and 75% AUC is selected as the best model**